 Rule 3.
-Commencingement of an aAction.
+Commencingement of an aAction-

-(a) IN GENERAL.
+- (a) IN GENERAL.
 The following Domestic Rrelations actions under D.C.
-Code § 11-1101 are commenced by filing a complaint or counterclaim with the Ccourt:

-\\\(1) Aactions for divorce from the bond of marriage and legal separation from bed and board, including proceedings incidental thereto for alimony, pendente litetemporary and permanent, and for support and custody of minor children;

-(2) actions Applications for revocation of divorce from bed and board;

-(3) Aactions seeking custody of minor children, including petitions for writs of habeas corpus;

-(4) Aactions to declare marriages void;

-(5) Aactions to declare marriages valid;

-(6) Aactions for annulments of marriage;

-(7) Ddeterminations and adjudications of property rights, both real and personal, in any action referred to in this Rrule; and

-(8) Pproceedings for interstate or reciprocal support under D.C.
-Code §§ 46-351.01 to -359.03 (2018 Supp.)30-301 through 30-324.

-(b) PETITIONS.
-Proceedings to determine parentage, to appoint a standby guardian, or for a writ of habeas corpus paternity of any child born out of wedlock are commenced by filing a petition with the Ccourt.

-(c) OTHER PROCEEDINGS.

-(1) A Ddomestic Rrelations action pursuant to D.C.
-Code § 11-1101(3) to enforce support of any person may be initiated by either complaint or petition.

-(2) Proceedings to modify support or custody pursuant tounder D.C.
-Code §§ 16-831.11, 16-9114, or -916.01 (2012 Repl.) may be brought by motion in the underlying case, if any, or by complaint.

-(3) Proceedings to register an order from another jurisdiction under D.C.
-Code §§ 46-356.01 to -.16 and 16-4603.05 (2012 Repl. and 2018 Supp.) are commenced by filing the documentation required by statute.
+Code § 11-1101 are commenced by filing a complaint or counterclaim with the Ccourt: - (1) Aactions for divorce from the bond of marriage and legal separation from bed and board, including proceedings incidental thereto for alimony, pendente litetemporary and permanent, and for support and custody of minor children; - (2) actions Applications for revocation of divorce from bed and board; - (3) Aactions seeking custody of minor children, including petitions for writs of habeas corpusincidental proceedings for support of the minor children; - (4) Aactions to declare marriages void; - (5) Aactions to declare marriages valid; - (6) Aactions for annulments of marriage; and - (7) Ddeterminations and adjudications of property rights, both real and personal, in any action referred to in this Rrule. - (8) Proceedings for reciprocal support under D.C.
+Code §§ 30-301 through 30-324. - (b) PETITIONS.
+Proceedings to determine parentage, to appoint a standby guardian, or for a writ of habeas corpus paternity of any child born out of wedlock are commenced by filing a petition with the Ccourt. - (c) OTHER PROCEEDINGS. - (1) Except as provided by Rule 3(c)(3), Aa Ddomestic Rrelations action pursuant to D.C.
+Code § 11-1101(3) to enforce support of any person may be initiated by either complaint or petition. - (2) Proceedings to modify support or custody pursuant tounder D.C.
+Code §§ 16-831.11, 16-9114, or -916.01 (2012 Repl.) may be brought by motion in the underlying case, if any, or by complaint. - (3) Proceedings for interstate or reciprocal support or to register an order from another jurisdiction under D.C.
+Code §§ 46-351.01 to -359.03 and 16-4603.05 (2012 Repl. & 2018 Supp.) are commenced by filing the documentation required by statute.

 This rule has been amended to conform to the general restyling of the civil rules.

-Additionally, the provisions now designated as section (c) were modified to include proceedings for registration or modification of foreign orders.
+Additionally, new subsection (c)(3) clarifies that proceedings for interstate or reciprocal support or to register a foreign order are commenced in the manner required by statute.